The force-free twisted magnetosphere of a neutron star: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the Spanish MINECO grants AYA2013-40979-P and AYA2013-42184-P, the grant of Generalitat Valenciana PROMETEOII-2014-069, the European Union ERC Starting Grant 259276-CAMAP and by the New Compstar COST action MP1304.
+This work is supported in part by the Spanish MINECO grants AYA2013-40979-P, AYA2013-42184-P, and AYA2015-66899-C2-2-P, the grant of Generalitat Valenciana PROMETEOII-2014-069, the European Union ERC Starting Grant 259276-CAMAP, and by the New Compstar COST action MP1304.